 My research interests intersect the domains of Computer Science History, Software History, and the preservation of Computer Science heritage.

 My Ph.D. research delves into the history of Prolog, a programming language conceived in 1972 at the University of Marseille.
 Prolog introduced a groundbreaking programming paradigm known as ‘logic programming,’ particularly well-suited for symbolic artificial intelligence applications and knowledge systems manipulation.
-Through an exploration of Prolog’s history, my aim is to illuminate the underlying mechanisms contributing to the ‘AI effect’ and encourage a critical examination of the current excitement surrounding generative AI.
+I will investigate the following questions: under what conditions was Prolog born?
+How did it spread?
+Who used the language, and for what purposes?
+How did Prolog cross the boundaries between academic and industrial spheres?

 See my Ph.D proposal here (in French).